Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 Heater Does Not Produce Any Heat

-When no or low heater output is not due to a blower problem (plenty of air coming out of the ducts but the air isn't hot), the list of possible causes include:
+When no or low heater output is not due to a blower problem (plenty of air coming out of the ducts but the air isn't hot), possible causes include the following:

 With cable-operated control valves on older vehicles, check the cable for sticking, slipping (loose mounting bracket) or misadjustment.
 With valves that are vacuum operated, there should be no vacuum to the valve when the heater is on (except for those that are normally closed and need vacuum to open).
 Someone may have misrouted a vacuum hose.